Skip to main content

 Runtime Parameters are input factors that must be determined,

-configured into the measurement system, and reported with the results
+configured into a measurement system, and reported with the results

 for the context to be complete.

-The hybrid type I metering parameters must must be reported to
+The hybrid type I metering parameters must be reported to provide the

-provide the complete measurement context.
-As an example, if the
+complete measurement context.
+As an example, if the IPFIX Metering

-IPFIX metering process is used, then the IPFIX metering process
+Process is used, then the IPFIX Metering Process parameters (IPFIX

-and potential sampling method and parameters) that generates the flow
+method and parameters) that generate the Flow Records must be

-records must be reported to provide the complete measurement context.
+reported to provide the complete measurement context.
+At a minimum,

 Src: The IP address of the host in the host A Role (format